Goths: 3rd century raids on the Roman Empire

 Learning of the approach of Claudius, the Goths first attempted to directly invade Italy.
 They were engaged near Naissus by a Roman army led by Claudius advancing from the north.
 The battle most likely took place in 269, and was fiercely contested.
 Large numbers on both sides were killed but, at the critical point, the Romans tricked the Goths into an ambush by pretending to retreat.
 Some 50,000 Goths were allegedly killed or taken captive and their base at Thessalonika destroyed.
 Apparently Aurelian, who was in charge of all Roman cavalry during Claudius' reign, led the decisive attack in the battle.
 Some survivors were resettled within the empire, while others were incorporated into the Roman army.
 The battle ensured the survival of the Roman Empire for another two centuries.

 In 270, after the death of Claudius, Goths under the leadership of Cannabaudes again launched an invasion of the Roman Empire, but were defeated by Aurelian, who, however, did surrender Dacia beyond the Danube.

 Around 275 the Goths launched a last major assault on Asia Minor, where piracy by Black Sea Goths was causing great trouble in Colchis, Pontus, Cappadocia, Galatia and even Cilicia.
 They were defeated sometime in 276 by Emperor Marcus Claudius Tacitus.

 By the late 3rd century, there were at least two groups of Goths, separated by the Dniester River: the Thervingi and the Greuthungi.
 The Gepids, who lived northwest of the Goths, are also attested as this time.
 Jordanes writes that the Gepids shared common origins with the Goths.

 In the late 3rd century, as recorded by Jordanes, the Gepids, under their king Fastida, utterly defeated the Burgundians, and then attacked the Goths and their king Ostrogotha.
 Out of this conflict, Ostrogotha and the Goths emerged victorious.
-In the last decades of the 3rd century, large numbers of Carpi are recorded as fleeing Dacia for the Roman Empire, having probably been driven from the area by Goths.
+In the last decades of the 3rd century, large numbers of Carpi are recorded as fleeing from Dacia to the Roman Empire, having probably been driven from the area by Goths.